specfocus/face-react-rich-text-mui/README.md

 ## Usage

-Use it as you would any react-admin inputs:
+Use it as you would any view-focus inputs:

 ```jsx
 import { Edit, SimpleForm, TextInput } from '@specfocus/view-focus.mui';